jaymanvirk/synthetic_multilingual_dialogues/README.md

-# Synthetic multilingual text data to fine-tune LLM
+# Parallel Corpora Synthesis and Analysis with Large Language Models

 ## Abstract
-This paper presents a project focused on the synthesis and analysis of multilingual text data using Large Language Models (LLMs).
-The goal is to enhance the capabilities of LLMs in handling cross-language scenarios for more effective communication.
+This paper outlines a project centered on synthesizing and analyzing parallel corpora with the aid of Large Language Models (LLMs).
+The study employs an open-source LLMs to generate a multilingual text collection, followed by fine-tuning on the generated data.
+The objective is to assess whether synthetic data can offer comparable value to real-world data when training LLMs.